 It’s that time of the year and love is in the air!
-How are you going to spend that special day, though?
-Don’t worry, we’ve got you covered.
-We have over 25 ways to spread some joy and spend quality time celebrating Valentine’s Day at home with your littlest loves.
+Kids love celebrating Valentine’s Day and showing their love through song, arts, and crafts.
+Here are over 25 of the best activities and things to do for Valentine’s Day with kids.
+Many of these can be done at home with everyday supplies!
+Spread some joy and spend quality time celebrating Valentine’s Day at home with your littlest loves.

 A LOVE-ly Breakfast

 It’s the most important meal of the day—for starting our celebration off right, anyway.
 Heart shaped cinnamon rolls, chocolate-covered strawberries, pancakes with red and pink sprinkles, or Valentine’s pastries from your local bakery are just a few fun Valentine’s breakfast options.

 My daughter’s favorite is heart-shaped egg-in-the-hole toast.
 Easy-peasy, just cut out the middle of a piece of bread with a heart shaped cookie cutter, then fry an egg in the heart shape.
 Add a berry smoothie for a fun and festive pop of color.

 Valentine’s Connect Four

 Create your own giant Connect 4 game using paper plates and wall-safe tape.
 Make it Valentine’s themed by using red and pink plates to separate players, or draw X’s on one set and O’s (or hearts) on the other.
 Each player takes their turn, starting at the bottom and building on the last row, to try to get four in a row.
 (You can use either option for a giant game of tic-tac-toe afterwards, too!)